 Flora and Fauna

-Likewise, there are a different types of wildflowers and trees found in this region such as pine, juniper, silver birch, walnuts, apples, plums, etc. Siureni and Juphal are popular for delicious apple.
+Likewise, there are different types of wildflowers and trees found in this region such as pine, juniper, silver birch, walnuts, apples, plums, etc. Siureni and Juphal are popular for their delicious apples.
 This region is also famous for walnut and cultivated in several parts including Juphal.

 The Gateway to Dolpo